ROBOTS: In the Beginning

 - Others have focused more on creating artificial limbs that can move and act like human limbs.
 Some of these have been constructed in conjunction with neuroscientists to create prosthetics that can respond to human neural impulses.

 - Still others have focused on trying to build humanoid robots.
 The earliest of these robots, such as Honda's ASIMO, are clearly mechanical beings built to mimic the basic form of human beings.
-More recent attempts like ACTROID have even tried to mimic human skin and facial expressions.
+More recent attempts like Eva have tried to mimic human facial expressions.

 Over the rest of this curriculum we will be exploring in more detail how these various robots are constructed and programmed.